rchtsang/ecs171-HAR/webapp/README.md

 We use a node.js server, so node must be installed.
 You should be able to navigate to the 'webapp' directory and run 'npm install' to install all dependencies (I believe we actually just use express).

+## Usage

+Navigate to 'webapp' and run 'node server.js'.
+Then open your web browser to 'localhost:3000' and browse for a datafile.

+WARNING: The code is not robust.
+If you submit something other than a datafile or a datafile that is wonky just restart the server or refresh the page or both.

 ## Summary

 This webapp is designed to ultimately allow users to input a data file, which is then analyzed by our machine learning model to predict what activity the data file is associated with.